ices-taf/2022_HELCOM-BLUES_spatial-vms-data-layers/report_readme.md

 * Effort in kW Fishinghours

-### Anonimity
+### Anonymity

-kW Fishinghours are subject to anonimity considerations.
+kW Fishinghours are subject to anonymity considerations.

 ## b.i.
 Intensity of mobile bottom contacting gears